bbc/a11y-tests-web/README.md

 - Create a Jenkins job
 - Add this repo to the Jenkins job
 - Get the job to run `npm i --production`
-- Get the job to run the `start:bbc-a11y:ci` command for bbc-a11y or `start:lighthouse:junit-headless` for Lighthouse, with your `A11Y_CONFIG`
+- Get the job to run the `start:bbc-a11y:ci` command for bbc-a11y or `start:lighthouse:junit-headless` for Lighthouse, with your `ATW_CONFIG`
 - Add a post-build action to "Publish JUnit test results report" (or such like).
 The bbc-a11y XML file is called "bbc-a11y-report.xml" and the Lighthouse XML file is called "lighthouse-report.xml".

 ## Creating a config